Do I have OCD? The nitty gritty details with no fluff.

 OCD

-Many of us have probably heard the common phrase "I'm so OCD," but it's crucial to understand that OCD goes beyond wanting things in order or being excessively clean.
-It's a deep and complex issue that warrants more understanding and empathy.
-It’ also important to increase awareness and reduce stigma around seeking a diagnosis so that those suffering can feel more comfortable seeking the help they need.
+Many of us have probably heard the phrase "I'm so OCD," but it's crucial to understand that OCD goes beyond wanting order or cleanliness.
+OCD is a deep and complex issue that warrants more understanding and empathy.
+It’s important that we work together to reduce stigma around seeking a diagnosis so that those suffering can feel more comfortable seeking the help they need.

 All people with OCD display compulsive urges of some sort, even if they are not outwardly visible.
 Examples of mental compulsions include ruminating, contingency planning, praying, counting, and self-reassuring.